 If you’re bringing your own alcohol to the Festival, remember that amounts considered beyond reasonable personal use will be confiscated at the gate.
-All glass bottles will also be confiscated – you must decant all contents into plastic bottles before you come to site.
+All glass bottles will also be confiscated – you must decant all contents into alternative bottles before you come to site.
 Beer tents on site are run by the Workers Beer Company and Avalon bars.
 The prices are equivalent to London pub prices.

 Please take care: drugs/alcohol cocktails can be lethal.
 Know your limits, and those of your friends.
 Drunk people can be very irksome!
 You’ll all have a much better Festival if you avoid over-doing it.
-If you are concerned that one of your friends requires assistance ask a steward or security personnel to point you towards The Medical Centre or Welfare Tent.
+If you are concerned that one of your friends requires assistance, ask a steward or security personnel to point you towards The Medical Centre or Welfare Tent.

 Click here to read what Festival Medical Services advise regarding alcohol.